strimzi/strimzi-kafka-bridge/README.md

 The project leverages on [Vert.x](http://vertx.io/) framework and uses the [Vert.x Proton](https://github.com/vert-x3/vertx-proton) library in order to provide the AMQP server for accepting and handling connections, sessions and links.

-All the bridge related classes are defined inside the _enmasse.kafka.bridge_ package and the only class needed to instantiate the bridge is the _Bridge_ class which needs a _Vertx_ instance too.
+All the bridge related classes are defined inside the _enmasse.kafka.bridge_ and _enmasse.kafka.bridge.amqp_ packages and the only class needed to instantiate the bridge is the _AmqpBridge_ class which needs a _Vertx_ instance too.

 Other than core classes, the following stuff is provided :

-* BridgeTest : a bunch of unit testing classes based on JUnit and Vert.x Unit;
+* AmqpBridgeTest : a bunch of unit testing classes based on JUnit and Vert.x Unit;
-* BridgeServer : a sample application which instantiates and starts the bridge;
+* AmqpBridgeServer : a sample application which instantiates and starts the bridge;
-* BridgeReceiver : a sample applcation with a bunch of examples using AMQP receivers;
+* AmqpBridgeReceiver : a sample applcation with a bunch of examples using AMQP receivers;
-* BridgeSender : a sample application with a bunch of examples using AMQP senders;
+* AmqpBridgeSender : a sample application with a bunch of examples using AMQP senders;

 ## Server application